 1. Different types of crypto: Stablecoins, altcoins, Bitcoin itself–investors can seek coins and tokens that have different backgrounds and histories.

-2. Different crypto market caps: Larger market-cap crypto tokens and coins include Ethereum and Bitcoin, but there are smaller ones, like Dogecoin, that have suddenly become very popular and grown in market cap.
+2. Different crypto market caps: Larger market-cap crypto tokens and coins include Ethereum and Bitcoin, but there are smaller ones, like Tezos, Aave, Theta, and more, that investors may also want to consider.

 3. Different crypto industry focuses: Some cryptocurrencies focus on payment, others on video or the Internet.
 Investors can seek out different industry focuses.

-While the cryptocurrency is volatile and not suitable for every investor, there can be benefits to this market, such as periods of time when it’s less correlated to other asset classes and offers a form of diversification.
-Investors who want to diversify with crypto can do so by buying Bitcoin, the oldest cryptocurrency, or by delving into other tokens and coins.
+While the cryptocurrency market is volatile and not suitable for every investor, there can be benefits to this market, such as periods of time when it’s less correlated to other asset classes and offers a form of diversification.

 Photo credit: iStock/Eoneren